ilyayunkin/StocksMonitor/README.md

 Securities prices monitoring application.
 Needs Qt 5.14 and C++17.

 ## Warning
-The author and the application don't provide users any information or any right to this information.
+The author and the application don't provide users any information or any right to any information.
 A user has to check the legal conditions of using the parsed pages before using the application.

 ## Structure
 ### Project